Types of socialism: Christian socialism

 Christian anarchism is a movement in political theology that combines anarchism and Christianity.
 The foundation of Christian anarchism is a rejection of violence, with Leo Tolstoy's The Kingdom of God Is Within You regarded as a key text.
-Tolstoy sought to separate Russian Orthodox Christianity—which was merged with the state—from what he believed was the true message of Jesus as contained in the Gospels, specifically in the Sermon on the Mount.
-Tolstoy takes the viewpoint that all governments who wage war, and churches who in turn support those governments, are an affront to the Christian principles of nonviolence and nonresistance.
-Although Tolstoy never actually used the term Christian anarchism in The Kingdom of God Is Within You, reviews of this book following its publication in 1894 appear to have coined the term.
+Tolstoy sought to separate Russian Orthodox Christianity from what he believed was the true message of Jesus as contained in the Gospels, specifically in the Sermon on the Mount.
+Tolstoy took the viewpoint that all governments that wage war, and churches that in turn support those governments, are an affront to the Christian principles of non-violence and non-resistance.
+Although Tolstoy never actually used the term Christian anarchism in The Kingdom of God Is Within You, reviews of the book following its publication in 1894 appear to have coined the term.

-Christian anarchist groups have included the Doukhobors, Catholic Worker Movement and the Brotherhood Church.
+Christian anarchist groups have included the Doukhobors, Catholic Worker Movement, and the Brotherhood Church.

 Christian communism is a form of religious communism based on Christianity.
 It is a theological and political theory based upon the view that the teachings of Jesus Christ compel Christians to support communism as the ideal social system.
-Although there is no universal agreement on the exact date when Christian communism was founded, many Christian communists assert that evidence from the Bible (in the Acts of the Apostles) suggests that the first Christians, including the apostles, established their own small communist society in the years following Jesus' death and resurrection.
-As such, many advocates of Christian communism argue that it was taught by Jesus and practiced by the apostles themselves.
-Some independent historians confirm it.
+Many Christian communists assert that evidence from the Bible (in the Acts of the Apostles) suggests that the first Christians, including the apostles, established their own small communist society in the years following Jesus' death and resurrection.
+As such, many advocates of Christian communism argue that it was taught by Jesus and practiced by the apostles themselves, an argument supported by some independent historians.

 Islamic socialism

 Islamic socialism incorporates Islamic principles to socialism.
 As a term, it was coined by various Muslim leaders to describe a more spiritual form of socialism.
 Scholars have highlighted the similarities between the Islamic economic system and socialist theory as both socialism and Islam are against unearned income.
 Muslim socialists believe that the teachings of the Quran and Muhammad—especially the zakat—are compatible with principles of socialism.
 They draw inspiration from the early Medinan welfare state established by Muhammad.
 Muslim socialists found their roots in anti-imperialism.
 Muslim socialist leaders believe in the derivation of legitimacy from the public.

-Islamic socialism is the political ideology of Libya's Muammar al-Gaddafi, former Iraqi president Ahmed Hassan al-Bakr, Syrian President Hafez al-Assad and of the Pakistani leader of Pakistan Peoples Party, Zulfikar Ali Bhutto.
-The Green Book (written by Muammar al-Gaddafi) consists of three parts, namely "The Solution of the Problem of Democracy: 'The Authority of the People'", "The Solution of the Economic Problem: 'Socialism'", and "The Social Basis of the Third Universal Theory".
-The book is controversial because it completely rejects modern conceptions of liberal democracy and encourages the institution of a form of direct democracy based on popular committees.
-Critics charge that Qaddafi uses these committees as tools of autocratic political repression in practice.
+Islamic socialism has been the political ideology of Libya's Muammar al-Gaddafi, former Iraqi president Ahmed Hassan al-Bakr, Syrian President Hafez al-Assad, and of the leader of Pakistan Peoples Party, Zulfikar Ali Bhutto.
+Gaddafi's The Green Book includes a section titled "The Solution of the Economic Problem: 'Socialism'".
+The book is controversial for rejecting modern conceptions of liberal democracy and encouraging the institution of a form of direct democracy based on popular committees.
+Critics charge that Gaddafi used these committees as tools of autocratic political repression.